 It's always important to understand what you are going to eat.
 Sometimes you are in for surprise.
 "Beavertail" sounds like meat, but it's (very) sweet and definitely not low fat.
 In a supermarket we discovered that "Pogo" is the Canadian equivalent to the American "corndog".

 Otherwise Canadian English is an unpredictable mix of British and American English.
 It's "fries" (Pommes frites) everywhere, but when you add fish it's "fish & chips".
 I often heard and read "tap" and not "faucet", but also "elevator" and not "lift".
 The pronunciation is clearly American, the spelling often British as in "centre".

 New page about the last lessons in summer 2017 with photos (get your password from me!)

-Looking forward to our next school trip to England in March 2018 (password!)
+Photos of our last school trip to England in March 2018 in the English section (password!)